Language selection

 Species Areas Measure type Measure value

-Copper River estuary / Pallant Creek estuary Gear Restriction Hook with single point
+Salmon Copper River estuary / Pallant Creek estuary Gear Restriction You are not allowed to harvest using the following gears and methods:

-Tidal waters of all streams on Haida Gwaii Gear Restriction Hook with Single Point
+Tidal waters of all streams on Haida Gwaii Gear Restriction You are not allowed to harvest using the following gears and methods:

 Coho salmon (hatchery and wild combined) Tidal waters of all streams on Haida Gwaii Daily Limit Pieces 2

-Pink salmon Tidal waters of the Tlell River Non Retention
+Pink salmon Tidal waters of the Tlell River Daily Limit Pieces 0

 Area descriptions